 How long does a roof last?
 Many homeowners grapple with that question.
 In most cases, they don’t answer and will look for a leak to signal it’s time to consider a roof replacement in Raleigh, NC.

 Multiple factors determine a roof’s longevity.
-In this article, we’ll dive deeper into various roofing materials, their average lifespan, what a typical roofing system consists of, and factors that affect a roof’s lifespan.
+In this article, we’ll explore various roofing materials, their average lifespan, what a typical roofing system consists of, and factors that affect a roof’s lifespan.

 Understanding the Whole Roof System

 A roof contains more than shingles.
-The roof is a system of parts that work together to provide the best overlay from external elements.
+It is a system of parts that work together to provide the best protection from external elements.

-• Flashing works in conjunction with the ventilation system.
-You’ll find this strip of material where a vertical wall such as a chimney meets the roof.
+- Flashing is used in conjunction with the ventilation system.
+It is a strip of material that is found where a vertical wall, such as a chimney, meets the roof.

 Types of Roofing Systems